bittokazi/web-application-deployer-nodejs/README.md

 - Users can be added or removed
 - Write your own fully customized deployment commands
 - You can deploy docker containers or any application like eg. deploy in node process manager.
+- Browser Notification using Firebase for deployment.
+- Github environment and deployment status can be updated from the deployer.

 ## Required tools for setup